mohamedyd/awesome_resources/README.md

 * [HPI tele-TASK](https://www.tele-task.de/): Plenty of unseful courses on different domains provided by Hasso-Plattner Institute.
 You can also find OpenHPI tutorials on [Youtube](https://www.youtube.com/user/xhakil26/playlists).

+* [Reviews learning free](https://www.reviewslearningfree.com/): This website offers a collection of valuable and valuable courses and books on the science of artificial intelligence, especially machine learning.

 ## Useful Books